Home

 One Indian soldier who lost his life during WW1 was Sukha you can find out more about his poignant WW1 epitaph and the New Zealand soldiers in Brockenhurst, if you want - it's a really thought provoking memorial.

-This is a very poignant site, it is near Bolderwood and just before you go under the A31 towards Linwood, on the right handside.
+This is a wonderful, quiet and peaceful site near Bolderwood and just before you go under the A31 towards Linwood, on the right handside.
+It's a New Forest memorial to those Canadian Servicemen killed in action during World War2.

 The plague reads